jai3546/AI_ROCKERS/README.md

 To cater to diverse learning needs, VidyAI++ classifies learners into visual, auditory and adapts the teaching format accordingly.
 It also uses an ML-based mentor-matching engine to connect students with human mentors based on academic requirements, regional compatibility, and emotional states.

 The system is built as an offline-first PWA using TensorFlow Lite and browser-based storage, ensuring seamless learning in low or no-internet zones.
 Its voice-based, icon-driven interface also breaks down literacy barriers, making it usable for students and parents with limited reading skills.

+We have implemented voice based navigation in the website
 *****************
 TECH STACK USED